THeath15/Team1--Project/README.md

 	 - SP500.csv
  	 - War_dataset.csv

-Using Jupyter Notebook/Python, scripts for cleaning up war dataset file was initiated and joining and cleaning up database for the 3 stock market file for Dowjones, Nasdaq and SP500.
+Using Jupyter Notebooks the dataset were uploaded to Amazon Web Services.
+We use Python for cleaning up war dataset file was initiated and joining and cleaning up database for the 3 stock market file for Dowjones, Nasdaq and SP500.

-# Image Files and Dashboard :
+# Image Files and Dashboard : https://public.tableau.com/app/profile/michele.sampson/viz/MarketTrendbyRegion/Dashboard1?publish=yes

-# Technologies, languages, tools, and algorithms used throught the project :
+# Technologies, languages, tools, and algorithms used throughout the project :
 	- Excel
 	- Python
 	- Machine learning